siraj3838/siraj3838/README.md

 ## :computer: Which Technology I know
 ### Front-End: ⤵️
 I use HTML, CSS, Tailwind CSS and Daisy UI for front-end UI design and React Js for dynamic route.
 Uses JavaScript for functionality and calculations.
+### Back-End: ⤵️
+I use MongoDB, NodeJS and ExpressJS on the backend server to store all the front-end data.
+There I run CRUD operations to update, delete and display data.
 <br/>
 <p align="center">
 <img style='width:120px; height: 70px' src="https://i.ibb.co/SsDFjDZ/Screenshot-2023-12-09-021118.png"/>